DfE Snapshot – The November Climate in Education Newsletter from the DfE is now available. In it you’ll find details of:

 .

-Mendip News – new national nature reserve spanning the Cheddar Gorge and the Mendip Hills has been created in Somerset to boost nature and protect the landscape.
+Mendip News – A new national nature reserve spanning the Cheddar Gorge and the Mendip Hills has been created in Somerset to boost nature and protect the landscape.
 The declaration of the Mendip National Nature Reserve by Natural England will conserve and help to restore 1,413 hectares of limestone slopes, traditional wildflower grasslands, ancient woodland, spectacular gorges and rocky outcrops.
 This will provide a safe haven for a number of species, including small pearl-bordered fritillary butterflies, skylarks and water voles.

 ………………………………………….